nxrighthere/UnrealCLR/README.md

 The runtime redirects all unhandled exceptions to log files and on-screen messages of the engine, however, it's highly recommended to use [try/catch](https://docs.microsoft.com/en-us/dotnet/standard/exceptions/how-to-use-the-try-catch-block-to-catch-exceptions) blocks to override redirections with custom handlers.
 It's necessary to have an attached debugger to properly trace exceptions in the editor or standalone.

 ### Memory management
 Unreal Engine, as well as .NET runtime, utilizes a garbage collector for memory management.
-The framework is designed with consistency in mind to prevent crashes and validate memory transparently for a programmer, no matter how objects were created and freed: with C++, C#, or blueprints.
+The framework is designed with consistency in mind to prevent crashes and validate memory transparently for a programmer, no matter how objects were created and freed: with C++, C#, F#, or blueprints.

 ### Hot reload
 The plugin is independent of the compilation routine of user assemblies.
 It's loading assemblies from `%Project%/Managed` folder and resolving dependencies at runtime after entering/leaving the play mode.
 The framework of the plugin with the engine API is automatically recognized and loaded as a dependency.